BAPTIZE IN THE NAME OF JESUS CHRIST

 Discrepancies Between Greek & Hebrew

-Historical documents record that the early Greek of Matthew 28:19 was simply, “Go, and make disciples of all nations in My Name,” which was later changed to “Go … and baptize in the name of the Father, and of the Son, and of the Holy Ghost.”
-The Hebrew text, however, has no record whatsoever of baptism, much less the triune text.
-Essentially, it does not include any of the traditional Greek text in verse 19 except the word “Go.
+Historical documents record that the early Greek of Matthew 28:19 was simply, “Go, and make disciples of all nations in My [Jesus Christ’s] Name,” which was later changed to “Go … and baptize in the name of the Father, and of the Son, and of the Holy Ghost.”
+The Hebrew text, however, has no mention whatsoever of baptism, much less the triune text.
+Essentially, it does not include any of the traditional Greek text in verse 19 except the word “Go.”

 On the other hand, the Hebrew contains no baptismal reference at all.
 Additionally, the Hebrew also “fixes” two other Scriptures that are obvious errors in the Greek (Matt.
 23:2-3; 5:33-37).
 This lends validity to the Hebrew text of the book of Matthew as the original.
 In that case, not only was the entire baptismal formula added to the Greek, but it was modified again with the false Trinity doctrine.